Shrinidhi01-jainuniv/-100dayscodingchallenge/README.md

 Given the first few terms of a sequence, determine the Nth term in that sequence.
 The sequence follows a specific rule or formula that can be deduced from the provided terms.
 The task is to find and return the Nth term using that rule.

+📌 Day 9: Power Calculation

+Problem Statement: Write a recursive function to calculate the result of raising a number x to the power n .